Protect essential income. Keep options open.

 Use profile-based playbooks and practical tools to model your next move with clarity.

-Start with one unified calculator
+Start with one guided planning path

 Start from the scenario you’re actually living